inarizushi/fungus-site/docs/recipes2/index.md

 <!-- **************************************** -->
 ## Adding Characters, for use in Say commands

-We can assocaited words spoken by the Say Command with a particular Character.
+We can associated words spoken by the Say Command with a particular Character.
 Consider the following Tom and Jerry scene:

 ```
 [Tom] Where is that mouse?